Theodore Judah: Pacific railroad surveys

-In January 1857 in Washington DC, Judah published "A practical plan for building The Pacific Railroad", in which he outlined the general plan and argued for the need to do a detailed survey of a specific selected route for the railroad, not a general reconnaissance of several possible routes that had been done earlier.
+In January 1857 in Washington, D.C., Judah published "A practical plan for building The Pacific Railroad", in which he outlined the general plan and argued for the need to do a detailed survey of a specific selected route for the railroad, not a general reconnaissance of several possible routes that had been done earlier.

-Nominated in the 1859 California Pacific Railroad Convention in San Francisco, Judah was sent to Washington DC to lobby in general for the Pacific Railroad.
+Nominated in the 1859 California Pacific Railroad Convention in San Francisco, Judah was sent to Washington, D.C., to lobby in general for the Pacific Railroad.
 Congress was distracted by the trouble of pre-Civil War America and showed little interest.
 He returned noting that he had to find a specific practical route and some private financial backing to do a detailed engineering survey.

 In the fall of 1860, Charles Marsh, surveyor, civil engineer and water company owner, met with Judah, who had recently built the Sacramento Valley Railroad from Sacramento to Folsom, California.
 Marsh, who had already surveyed a potential railroad route between Sacramento and Nevada City, California, a decade earlier, went with Judah into the Sierra Nevada Mountains.
 There they examined the Henness Pass Turnpike Company’s route (Marsh was a founding director of that company).
 They measured elevations and distances, and discussed the possibility of a transcontinental railroad.
-Both were convinced that it could be done.
+Both came back from this trip convinced that it could be done.

 In November 1860, Judah published "Central Pacific Railroad to California", in which he declared "the discovery of a practicable route from the city of Sacramento upon the divide between Bear River and the North Fork of the American, via Illinoistown (near Colfax), Dutch Flat, and Summit Valley (Donner Pass) to the Truckee River".
 He advocated the chosen Dutch Flat-Donner Pass route as the most practical one with maximum grades of one hundred feet per mile and 150 miles shorter than the route recommended in the government's reports.
 Much of the Sierra Nevada where the practical routes were located was double-ridged, meaning two summits separated by a valley, Donner Pass was not and thus was more suitable for a railroad.
 From Dutch Flat, the Pacific road would climb steadily up the ridge between the North Fork American and Bear Rivers to the Pass before winding down steadily following the Truckee River out of the mountains into the Great Basin of Nevada.
 In December 1860 or early January 1861, Marsh met with Theodore Judah and Dr. Daniel Strong in Strong’s drug store in Dutch Flat, California, to discuss the project, which they called the Central Pacific Railroad of California.

 Judah's youthful interest in the general subject of a Pacific Railroad developed during this period into almost an obsession, his wife observing that...